ocentra/TabAgent/project_plan.md

    - Generate an embedding for the user's query.
    - Use the vector search function (from Task 5, leveraging the WASM library) to get the `ids` of the most relevant text chunks.
    - Fetch the corresponding full `text_chunk` data (and metadata like `source_url`) from RxDB using these `ids`.
-2. **Generate Contextual Answer:** Use the phi4 model to generate an answer, providing the retrieved text chunks as context in the prompt.
+2. **Generate Contextual Answer:** Use the LLM model to generate an answer, providing the retrieved text chunks as context in the prompt.
 3. **Include Reference Links:** Extract source information (e.g., `source_url`) from the metadata of the retrieved chunks and include them as reference links in the response presented to the user.
 4. Reference `example_sources/rag.js` (from site-rag) for the overall RAG pipeline logic (prompting with context, generation), adapting the retrieval part to use the new two-step process (WASM search -> RxDB fetch).
 **How It Fits**: Provides accurate, reference-linked answers by combining efficient local retrieval with LLM generation.